Amanda Lewis, MA

 Citizenship: Dual Canadian and EU (Irish)

-Editorial Director at the leading hybrid publishing agency in Canada, Page Two.
+Editorial Director at one of the leading hybrid publishing agencies in the world, Page Two.

 Longtime editor at Penguin Random House Canada.